Lady sings the bass...

 • Paquito d’Rivera & Paul Heller Allstar Bigband (Cologne/Wuppertal 2022)

-• Cologne Jazzweek with Caris Hermes Group (sold out, 2022) and additional concert at Urania Theater (Cologne)
+• Cologne Jazzweek with Caris Hermes Group (sold out, 2022) and additional concert at the Urania Theater (Cologne)

 • Cologne Jazzweek Special – In Conversation w/ Caris Hermes (2022)